MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-data-hdfs.md

 ## Control generated file output

-Filenames are based on the parent directory name.

-Number of .xdfd files depends on characteristics of source data, but it is generally one file per HDFS block.
+Number of generated .xdfd files depends on characteristics of source data, but it is generally one file per HDFS block.
 However, if the original source data is distributed among multiple smaller files, each file counts as a block even if the file size is well below HDFS block size, thus the files The HDFS block size varies from installation to installation, but is typically either 64MB or 128MB.
 For more in depth information about the composite XDF format and its use within a Hadoop compute context, see [Get started with HadoopMR and RevoScaleR](scaler-hadoop-getting-started.md).

+Filenames are based on the parent directory name.

 Rows per file are influenced by compute context:

 + When compute context is local with *createCompositeSet=TRUE*, the number of blocks put into each .xdfd file in the composite set.
 + When compute context is HadoopMR, the number of rows in each .xdfd file is determined by the rows assigned to each MapReduce task, and the number of blocks per .xdfd file is therefore determined by *rowsPerRead*.

-## Load composite XDF for analysis
+## Load a composite XDF

 You can reference a composite XDF using the data source object used as the *outFile* for **rxImport**.
 To load a composite XDF residing on the HDFS file system, set **RxXdfData** to the parent folder having data and metadata subdirectories: